RutgersCSSystems/fire-yolov5/README.md

 ```
  source scripts/setvars.sh "trusty"
 ```
+Create the QEMU IMAGE only for the first time.
+You should not create an image (which is your disk now) every time you will be compiling and testing your kernel.

-Create the QEMU IMAGE and exit.
-If prompted (y,n), enter yes
+During installation, if prompted (y,n), enter yes

 ```
  scripts/qemu_create.sh
- exit
 ```

 Install the 4.17 kernel with QEMU support and copy kernel files to boot directory